chickensouple/chickensouple.github.io/content/posts/circlecircleintersection/index.md

 \end{align}$$
 Circle two is the same but with \\(r_2\\) and \\(d_2\\).

-To check if any of the caps have to be inverted, we can compute \\(\color{#3f9b0b}d_1\\) for each scenario, and it will be positive (valid) only in the scenario that is true.
-We do not actually have to compute whether or not the radical line is in between circle centers.
+To check if any of the caps have to be inverted, we can compute \\(\color{#3f9b0b}d_1\\) for the scenarios where the radial axis is not in between the circle centers.
+If they are not, then the value will be positive.
 With this, we can now compute the intersection area.